diversity and belonging.

 Building Belonging Every Day.

-Building global diversity and choosing to grow.
+Building global equity and choosing to grow.

 “Whoever told you that changing the world can be done without changing yourself?”